Pacific Gas and Electric Company: Proposition 16 (2010)

-Collusion with regulatory agencies
+2014 Email scandal

 In 2014, a California state government investigation revealed that some top executives of PG&E had been in regular communications with high-ranking officials at the state regulatory body California Public Utilities Commission for years.
-PG&E and also been allegedly "judge-shopping" during this time.
+PG&E and also been allegedly "judge shopping" during this time.
 PG&E Vice President of Regulatory Affairs Brian Cherry, Senior Vice President of Regulatory Affairs Tom Bottorff, and Vice President of Regulatory Proceedings Trina Horner were all fired after the email scandal was revealed.